The Band's Visit

 Like streams in the dessert, The Band's Visit quenches a thirst for something satisfying on Broadway and it's different than any other drink being offered on the Great White Way.

 First off, this musical doesn't feel like a musical.
-The score by David Yazbek (The Full Monty, Dirty Rotten Scoundrels) seems a natural part of the story, which follows an Egyptian police orchestra on its way to perform in a dedication ceremony in Israel.
-So when the musicians pick up their instruments, or the characters express themselves by singing a song with beats that sound conversational, it is an extension of themselves thanks to expressive lyrics (also by Yazbek) and a well-written book by Itmar Moses, based on the 2007 movie by Eran Kolirin.
-This production is the Broadway transfer of the acclaimed Off-Broadway world premiere last year at the intimate Atlantic Theatre Company, where it was sold out for most of its run.
+The score by David Yazbeck (The Full Monty, Dirty Rotten Scoundrels) seems a natural part of the story, which follows an Egyptian police orchestra on its way to perform in a dedication ceremony in Israel.
+So when the musicians pick up their instruments, or the characters express themselves by singing a song with beats that sound conversational, it is an extension of themselves thanks to expressive lyrics (also by Yazbek) and a well-written book by Itamar Moses, based on the 2007 movie by Eran Kolirin.
+This production makes a smooth transfer to Broadway of the acclaimed Off-Broadway world premiere last year at the intimate Atlantic Theatre Company, where it was sold out for most of its run.

-When the band members arrive in Israel, they discover they are in Bet Hatikva, not Petah Tikvah, home of the Arab Cultural Center, whose opening they are to herald.
-Bet Hatikva not only doesn't have a cultural center, it doesn't have much of anything, really, according to Dina (Katrina Lenk, who undoubtedly will be nominated for a Tony award for her performance), owner of a cafe and one of the few non-apartment buildings in the area.
+When the band members arrive in Israel, they discover they are in Bet Hatikva, not Petah Tikvah, home of the Arab Cultural Center, the opening of which they have come to celebrate.
+Bet Hatikva not only doesn't have a cultural center, it doesn't have much of anything.
+That’s the word from Dina (Katrina Lenk, who undoubtedly will be nominated for a Tony award for her splendid performance), owner of a cafe which is one of the few non-apartment buildings in the area.

 "Not Arab culture, not Israeli.
 Not culture at all," she tells Tewfiq (a wonderful Tony Shalhoub).
 "Welcome to nowhere."

-Because there is no bus out until the next day and no hotel in the area, Dina provides dinner for the band and commandeers her neighbors into putting the members up along with her.
+Because there is no bus out of town until the next day and no hotel in the area, Dina provides dinner for the band and commandeers her neighbors into putting the members up in their homes.

 Creating this world, with the help of a revolving stage designed by Scott Pask, is Director David Cromer, who works his magic to bring the audience into the intimate world of the characters.
 We feel for one character, known only as the Telephone Guy (Adam Kantor), who waits endlessly at a payphone for a call from his love.
 We're not sure exactly why he thinks she will call, or why it is so important that she does, but we really want that phone to ring.

 If the performances and music weren't enough to make this a top pick (probably of the season), there are some bonuses as well.
 The story is about people.
 Regular, decent people who open up and share with each other.
-In a plot that could have focused on politics since we have Jews and Arabs interacting, not always with the ability to express themselves clearly in a second language, here there aren't any.
+In a plot that could have focused on politics since we have Jews and Arabs interacting there isn’t any.
+Even with communication difficulties brought on by language barriers.
 What a welcome respite -- like a stream in the dessert.
 Many playwrights and directors seem to think they have carte blanche to bash politicians they don't like, even if doing so doesn't add anything to the show.
 They should take a lesson from The Band's Visit, which in its silence about politics, says more about the good of humanity and the ability for people from different backgrounds to get along than any Trump bashing could, for example.

 Andrew Polk, Bill Army, Rachel Prather, Jonathan Raviv, Sharone Sayegh, Pomme Koch, Madison Madison Micucci and James Rana